 There are many software tools for digital painting in the world.
-Their visual possibilities are enormous but do you experience the feeling of wonder when color runs freely over handmade paper or when the drops of color unexpectedly run in different directions?
+Their visual possibilities are enormous but do you experience the feeling of wonder when a color runs freely over handmade paper or when the drops of color unexpectedly run in different directions?
 That feeling when the color gradually changes its look and you are the director of a theater of colors and shapes?

 With Rebelle 3 you can experience this feeling.
 Painting in Rebelle can be a crazy game of water, paint, air and creative tools.
 Entertainment can start very simply by painting a wet watercolor stain and blowing it in different directions.
 You can set the blow length, drip size, amount of water or simply forget about everything, wandering with your stylus or finger on the touch screen and letting yourself drift by the beauty.
 If you’re longing for more, you can tilt the canvas and the colors will run in the direction you choose – even against Earth’s gravity.

 At the same time, Rebelle 3 is highly professional software with a focus on detail.
 Unlike traditional watercolor painting, it allows greater expression, variability and better control over the creative process.
 Every traditional artist knows how easily a paper can get damaged unintentionally.
 Rebelle 3 solves these problems by reacting very sensitively to each new layer of color with a paper or canvas.
 Painting is fresh and light even after many overlays.
 In Rebelle, you can lay wet, damp or dry layers and layers with flowing drips and have everything under control without any undesirable effects.

 The sample below shows the realism of Rebelle digital watercolors alongside real-world watercolors.
 The papers and canvas really seem to come alive.